-Right-clicking on an existing Conventional Network Card Add-On from the Tree View opens the menu, as shown below.
-It contains an option to add or remove the current Add-On, or via the 'Edit Properties' option to open the Add-On editing dialog box.
+Right-clicking on an existing 8 Zone Conventional Board Add-On module from the Tree View opens the menu, as shown in Figure 157.
+It contains an option to add another module to the panel or remove the current module.
+It also allows the user, via the 'Edit Properties' option to open the Add-On module editing dialog box.